AdamOnAir/FBD-gui/README.md

 No. I don't recommend it, I only made it for my friend(I created FBD back in school with her.)
 Even in the [CMakeLists.txt](../CMakeLists.txt) I used my local config for Raylib source.

+Also, the essence of FBD itself is in the terminal.
+In the cli version of FBD, there are easter egss and additionnal features.
+Here, you can only read jokes, that's it.

 ## Compile and Run

 Compile with GCC: